pcda17/pcda17.github.io/week-02.md

 docker run --name pcda_ubuntu -ti -p 8889:8889 --volume ~/Desktop/sharedfolder/:/sharedfolder/ pcda17/ubuntu-container
 ```

-Open any browser and type:
+Open any browser and type (your Juypter Notebook will launch):
 ```
 localhost:8889

 ```
 ![](week/2/Image-1.png)

-In the Jupyter window, navigate to Desktop or wherever you’d like to create your first Jupyter notebook.
 Click the "New" in the upper right, then choose "Python 3" from the drop-down menu.

 ![](week/2/Image-2.png)